BeastByteAI/falcon/README.md

 # FALCON: Lightweight AutoML Library
-Falcon is a lightweight python library that allows to train production ready machine learning models in a single line of code.
+Falcon is a lightweight python library that allows to train production-ready machine learning models in a single line of code.

 ```python
 from falcon import AutoML